-- Our multidisciplinary team of hematology specialists are experts in blood clotting, genetics and the assessment and treatment of thrombosis.
+- Our multidisciplinary team, led by an internationally known pediatric hematologist, includes specialists who are experts in blood clotting, genetics and the assessment and treatment of thrombosis.

-- The program includes an anticoagulation service which provides ongoing monitoring and management of children on anticoagulant therapy ("blood thinners").
+- Our anticoagulation service provides ongoing monitoring and management of children on anticoagulant therapy (“blood thinners”).

-- Our service provides anticoagulation therapy education to you, your child and your family and community providers.
-Children who require long-term anticoagulation treatment are given the opportunity to use home monitoring devices.
+- Children needing long-term anticoagulation treatment are given the opportunity to acquire home monitoring devices.